juicedata/juicefs-csi-driver/docs/en/administration/ai-assisted-deployment-guide.md

 ## Coverage and limits {#coverage}

 The assistant covers cluster readiness, documented installation, static and dynamic provisioning, edition-specific authentication, StorageClass/PV/PVC relationships, CSI components, Mount Pods, sidecars, cache, Operator, production readiness, workload acceptance, focused troubleshooting, and source-level tracing at the deployed CSI release or commit.
+It uses official online documentation and source by default.
+Only when the customer explicitly identifies a modified fork may it use the customer-provided repository URL or local source root and exact commit, labeling the result as customer-modified behavior.

 Public CSI Driver source establishes only the open-source orchestration path; it does not establish Enterprise client, Metadata Service, distributed-cache, or other private implementation behavior.
 The assistant does not infer Secret fields, Console settings, image tags, Helm values, or manifests from another edition or version.
 If current documentation and matching public source do not establish a field or command, it stops and requests minimal sanitized evidence or Support confirmation.